 - The rule to use a hyphen correctly—and how it’s different from a dash

 - Common spelling rules and possible exceptions (i.e. “I before E except after C”)

 You do not need to write anything for the TEAS.
 The English TEAS test is multiple choice.
 Some nursing programs do require you to write an essay as part of your admissions testing.
 This is typically separate from the actual TEAS, so check with your school’s admissions office first.

-You’ll have 28 minutes to answer 28 questions.
+On the TEAS 7 English section, you’ll have 37 minutes to answer 37 questions.
 This is the last section of the TEAS, so even though it is the shortest section, you will likely be tired!
 Take a few deep breaths before you begin this section — it means you are almost done!

 A TEAS English passing score is around 70%.
 In order to score above the 80th percentile, you’ll need to get at least 80 percent of the questions correct.
 Read more about how to pass the TEAS test.

 Would you want more ATI TEAS English and Language usage practice test questions?
 Check out my TEAS study program!
 Students who use Prenursing Smarter for their English TEAS test prep increase their assessment scores by an average of 19 points.

 Prenusing Smarter student Yesina said that she was most worried about her TEAS English language score: “After reviewing the English portion of your program like crazy, my score went from a 54% to an 83%!!
 Thank you so much for creating this program.
 It has kept me on track with my studies and made all of the concepts so easy and understandable!!

 - 180+ sample TEAS English practice test questions